 We rescheduled our family pictures yet again, so those are supposed to happen this Wednesday.
 Crossing my fingers the stars align, the weather cooperates, and no one gets sick.

 I’m still not sure what we’re all wearing.
 I thought I had it figured out, and then I decided I didn’t love it, so now I’m back to the drawing board.
-It’s David’s outfit that has me confuddled.
+It’s D’s outfit that has me confuddled.

 I wanted everyone to wear something that looks very them, so when we look back at these pictures, we recognize ourselves, ya know?
 Well, all he ever wears are Nike and Under Armour sweatpants and sweatshirts/t-shirts… and that clearly won’t work.